networktocode-llc/nautobot-plugin-device-lifecycle-mgmt/docs/user/cve_tracking.md

 ### Software Association

 As stated previously, you can associate a CVE to one or many [Software objects](./software_lifecycle.md#software-objects).
-These relationships will present themselves as breadcrumb links on each item's detail view.
+These relationships will present themselves as breadcrumb links on the CVE item's detail view, and as the "Related CVEs" tab on the Software item's detail view.

 Example of a breadcrumb link on a CVE item's view:

 ![](../images/lcm_cve_breadcrumb.png)

-Example of a breadcrumb link on a Software item's view:
+Example of the "Related CVEs" tab on a Software item's view:

 ![](../images/lcm_software_breadcrumb.png)